Szbuli/libsocket-can-java/README.md

 Get SocketCan running on the Pi, so it shows up "can0" interface in `ifconfig`.
 You will find a tutorial for this.
 If it is running, do the following:

 1. Clone the libsocket-can-java Library to the Raspberry Pi 3 with `git clone` (There is a Makefile in the cloned directory.
 It contains all info to compile the C Library as an .so "Shared Library")
-2. Compile it with commandline `make` (This requires at least a C compiler like gcc)
+2. Compile it with commandline `make` (This requires at least a C compiler like gcc) -> Notice my advice 'JDK Version'
 3. In the folder the file `lib/libjni_socketcan.so` was created.
 Copy this shared library file to `/usr/lib`.
 Linux and the Java programm will find it there now.
 4. Create a Java program to test it.

 In Java you import the `CanSocket.java` class to your project.
 An example how you can use it:

+## JDK Version and compile errors with javah
+In JDK 10 the `javah` compiler was removed.
+It was set deprecated in JDK 9(?) and replaced by using `javac -h`.
+**I changed the Makefile (line 60-63) to work with the `javac -h` because i'm using JDK 11 now.
+If you have trouble with it/using JDK 8, comment in the other line for your JDK version.**

 ## Java Example
 ```java